 Both network and individual user logs may be examined.
 This includes the logs on personal computers or servers that are attached to the College network, whether they are owned by the College or by other parties.

 Abuse of technology privileges may result in appropriate disciplinary action.
-In many cases, the use will be given a warning.
-Cases involving students may be referred to the Office of the Dean of Student Affairs.
+In many cases, the user is given a warning.
+Cases involving students may be referred to the Office of the Dean and Vice President of Student Affairs.
 If the user violates our policies more than once, then this may result into the account or computer losing network privileges.

 The College may suspend or revoke user email or network privileges.
 In cases of illegal activity, the College may refer the matter to law enforcement authorities.